Stroke Signs and Symptoms

 If you suspect you or a loved one are experiencing a stroke, call 911 immediately.

-Wake Forest Baptist Medical Center often treats patients with stroke who did not recognize the symptoms and signs, making it more difficult for them to receive effective treatment.
+Wake Forest Baptist often treats people who did not recognize the symptoms and signs of a stroke, making it more difficult for them to receive effective treatment.

 When it comes to stroke, time is always of the essence.
 The faster you get treatment for a stroke, the better chances you have for recovery.